-The IRWM Plan identifies several projects for recycling of wastewater, desalination of ocean water, and groundwater banking and/or storagerecharge (see Appendix F -Project List) Implementing such projects will help the Region to live within current and projected water supply limits.
+The IRWM Plan identifies several projects for recycling of wastewater, desalination of ocean water, and groundwater recharge (see Appendix F -Project List) Implementing such projects will help the Region to live within current and projected water supply limits.
 Financial support for recycled water projects is available to the SLO Region through programs at both the state and federal level.